Skip to content

 How did Lucifer fall if he had perfect knowledge of God?

-Closest to the fire, he absorbed more light than any creature ever held.
+If the tradition is right to read him through the image of fallen brightness, he stood among the nearest to the source in glory and privilege.
 Instead of letting that proximity draw him closer, he began treating the light as his to own rather than God's to radiate through him.
 He wanted the warmth without the posture of worship.

 Christian tradition has generally treated his turn as different in kind from human drift.
 Not gradual.
 Not reversible.
 A fully informed departure from the source.
 The framework does not claim to know every feature of angelic cognition.
 But it holds what the tradition holds: the rebellion was severe, decisive, and judged.